 JAN.
 21, 2009 >> On the day after Barack Obama is inaugurated as the nation's first black president, Keith Luke of Brockton, Mass., is arrested after allegedly shooting three black immigrants from Cape Verde, killing two of them, as part of a racially motivated killing spree.
 The two murders are apparently only part of Luke's plan to kill black, Latino and Jewish people.
 After being captured by police, he reportedly says he planned to go to an Orthodox synagogue near his home that night and "kill as many Jews as possible."
 Police say Luke, a white man who apparently had no contact with white supremacists but spent the previous six months reading racist websites, told them he was "fighting for a dying race."
 Luke also says he formed his racist views in large part after watching videos on Podblanc, a racist video-sharing website run by longtime white supremacist Craig Cobb.
-When he later appears in court for a hearing, Luke, charged with murder, kidnapping and aggravated rape, has etched a swastika into his own forehead, apparently using a jail razor.
+Luke, who is charged with murder, kidnapping and aggravated rape and is awaiting trial, etched a swastika into his own forehead, apparently using a jail razor.

 APRIL 4, 2009 >> Three Pittsburgh police officers - Paul Sciullo III, Stephen Mayhle and Eric Kelly - are fatally shot and a fourth, Timothy McManaway, is wounded after responding to a domestic dispute at the home of Richard Andrew Poplawski, who had posted his racist and anti-Semitic views on white supremacist websites.
 In one post, Poplawski talks about wanting a white supremacist tattoo.
 He also reportedly tells a friend that America is controlled by a cabal of Jews, that U.S. troops may soon be used against American citizens, and that he fears a ban on guns is coming.
 Poplawski later allegedly tells investigators that he fired extra bullets into the bodies of two of the officers "just to make sure they were dead" and says he "thought I got that one, too" when told that the fourth officer survived.
 More law enforcement officers are killed during the incident than in any other single act of violence by a domestic political extremist since the 1995 Oklahoma City bombing.
+Poplawski is convicted of three counts of first-degree murder in 2011 and sentenced to death.